 Variations

-To make Kerala Style red chilli coconut chutney recipe, use coconut oil instead of vegetable oil.
+To make a Kerala-style red chilli coconut chutney recipe, use coconut oil instead of vegetable oil.

 To make this chutney in Mangalore style, add a teaspoon of jaggery while grinding the chutney.

-Some people also add shallots (pearl onions, sambar onions) to their chutney.
+Some add shallots (pearl and sambar onions) to their chutney.
 Just fry the sliced shallot in some oil until golden brown.
-Then blend them along with other ingredients.
+Then, blend them along with other ingredients.

 You can also add roasted peanuts, cilantro (fresh coriander leaves), mint leaves, or roasted sesame seeds to this chutney recipe and make variations.